Celery Instrumentation

 In the example below, this initialization takes place in the tasks.py file.
 This file may be named differently in your application.

-# tasks.py # Import this file from __appsignal__ import appsignal from celery import Celery # Import this file from celery.signals import worker_process_init # Add the init_celery_tracing method with its annotation @worker_process_init.connect(weak=False) def init_celery_tracing(*args, **kwargs): appsignal.start() app = Celery('tasks', broker='redis://localhost') @app.task def slow_task(): # Do things
+# tasks.py # Import this file import appsignal from celery import Celery # Import this file from celery.signals import worker_process_init # Add the init_celery_tracing method with its annotation @worker_process_init.connect(weak=False) def init_celery_tracing(*args, **kwargs): appsignal.start() app = Celery('tasks', broker='redis://localhost') @app.task def slow_task(): # Do things